 Many on-line suppliers in the UK will make a donation to Project Peru if you choose to nominate us as the charity to support with your purchase.
 Firstly, register with any of the following on-line platforms to be able to support us this way!
 Then whenever you are shopping on-line Continue Reading

 Our new website www.projectperu.org.uk includes past and present news, shows how we’ve grown over 25 years, and where we are going…with your help!
-25 years ago Project Peru was a dream, now it’s a reality…the context is ever-changing and ever challenging as poverty grows in Peru, as attitudes and priorities worldwide shift and Continue Reading
+25 years ago Project Peru was a dream, now it’s a reality … the context is ever-changing and ever challenging as poverty grows in Peru, as attitudes and priorities worldwide Continue Reading

-Plan ahead for 2021: provisional enquiries welcome at at all times We can arrange tailored volunteer placements in our project in Peru for volunteers of all ages and are looking for volunteers during 2021 and beyond.
-We can be quite flexible, so just enquire and we can discuss it with Continue Reading
+Plan ahead for later in 2021: provisional enquiries welcome at at all times We can arrange tailored volunteer placements in our project in Peru for volunteers of all ages and are looking for volunteers during 2021 and beyond.
+We can be quite flexible, so just enquire and we can discuss Continue Reading

 As an important additional part of our kitchen garden project we try to use this as an educational asset including for some of our art classes.